oussamaboulakhbar/Project-Laravel/README.md

     ```
 10. **Install wkhtmltopdf**

-Download and install <a href="https://wkhtmltopdf.org/downloads.html"> wkhtmltopdf </a> from the official website.
+Download and install <a href="https://wkhtmltopdf.org/downloads.html" target="_blank"> wkhtmltopdf </a> from the official website.
 Follow the instructions for your operating system.
 Ensure that the wkhtmltopdf executable is in your system's PATH.

 13. **Serve the application**
     ```sh